PNNL-CompBio/Snekmer/README.md

 conda activate kmers
 ```

-Install the `kmerfeatures` package (note: git clone step is optional if you
+Install the `snekmer` package (note: git clone step is optional if you
  already have the repo cloned locally):

 ```bash